 - 5th Step – Remove the French Tip Guides carefully, before the white polish dries.

 - 6th Step – After your nail tips are dry, finish up with your favourite clear top coat.

 French tip guides can be found (in a couple of different brands), in Clicks, Dischem or selected pharmacies.

-you are in a pinch without any French Tip Guides, regular old scotch tape will also do the trick 😉 leaving you with more of a straight edge, rather than a curved one though.
+if you are in a pinch without any French Tip Guides, regular old scotch tape will also do the trick 😉 This will leave you with more of a straight edge on your French Mani nail art, rather than a curved one though.

 So that’s it from me for this week’s Nail Art 101 article!